maxinebadiola/LBYARCH-x86-to-C-/README.md

 ### Comparison

 - **Comparison with C (Debug Mode)**:
-    - The x86-64 version was faster/slower by X% compared to the C version in debug mode.
+    - The x86-64 version was faster by 218% compared to the C version in debug mode.

 - **Comparison with C (Release Mode)**:
-    - The x86-64 version was faster/slower by Y% compared to the C version in release mode.
+    - The x86-64 version was slower by around 3.1% compared to the C version in release mode.

 ### Analysis
+The assmebly time between the release version of the C kernel and x86-64 kernel is extremely minimal, compared to the debug version of the C Kernel where the assembly kernel runs over 2 times faster than the debug version.
+The reason for the release version running much faster than the debug version, even being a little bit faster than the assembly kernel, is because the release version optimizes the way the program is ran.